 Tuition + Scholarship Support

 Tuition Cost is $500 which includes housing and meals.
-Scholarships support is available.
-Payment for the program will be due within one week (7 days) of acceptance. ** If you are requesting scholarship support you will receive a scholarship application form before payment is due.
+Scholarships support is available. ** If you are requesting scholarship support you will receive a scholarship application form before payment is due.

 The Wildlife Leadership Academy program goes beyond one week, beyond one year – it is an experience that will last you a lifetime.